steview-d/bookmarks/README.md

 - Edit my existing bookmarks should they need updating
 - Move bookmarks from 1 collection and / or page, to another
 - Delete bookmarks I no longer require
-- Easily import bookmarks from the page I want to save with just a few clicks, without the need for needless copy/paste actions
+- Easily import bookmarks from the page I want to save with just a few clicks, without the need for multiple copy/paste actions
-- Let the app scrape data from the page I want to save to automatically create a suitable title and description
+- Let the app scrape data from the page I want to save, and automatically create a suitable title and description
 - Save an icon with the bookmark so I can easily identify the bookmark at a glance.
 Additionally, I should be able to choose the icon by either uploading my own, letting the app use the web page icon, or allow the app to create one of its own
 - Update my personal details (email / password) if required
 - Get support in the event of my being stuck, or if I have questions relating to the app
-- Pay to upgrade to a 'Premium' membership tier, giving me access to features otherwise unavaible to users who are using the app for free.
+- Pay to upgrade to a 'Premium' membership tier, giving me access to features otherwise unavailable to users who are using the app for free.
 - Have access to this app and my bookmarks across a range of devices and displays

 #### As the site admin, I expect to be able to:
 - Manage the site and its users through a dedicated backend admin portal
-- Be notifed of support requests and be able to respond effectively
+- Be notified of support requests and be able to respond effectively
 - Be able to track users who have signed up for a Premium membership
 - Easily receive feedback from users